jbellis/YCSB/core/CO-CHANGES.md

 * Measurement starts at beginning of request rather than at intended beginning
 * Measurement is limited in scope as the histogram does not provide data on overflow values

-To provide a minimal correction patch the following were implemented:
+In it's current form the following changes were made:

 1. Replace internal histogram implementation with HdrHistogram[2]:
 HdrHistogram offers a dynamic range of measurement at a given precision and will